-1. A COMPLETED UNIVERSITY OF UTAH ADMISSION APPLICATION WITH A REQUIRED PROCESSING

-FEE.

-- 2. Transcripts from all colleges and universities attended. - 3.
-A CUMULATIVE GPA OR 2.2 OR BETTER, WITH THE LAST SEMESTER GPA AT 2.0 OR BETTER. - 4.
-During a subsequent year, the Credits and Admissions Committee, in consultation with relevant faculty and other committees, will create an Admissions Index (based on postsecondary academic performance) for this category of applicants.
-With experience and future research, it is anticipated that other weighted admissions indices may be developed for additional admission categories, e.g., lower and upper division, depending on the emerging nature and the desired mix of the undergraduate student body.
+- A. A COMPLETED UNIVERSITY OF UTAH ADMISSION APPLICATION WITH A REQUIRED PROCESSING FEE. - B. Transcripts from all colleges and universities attended. - C. A CUMULATIVE GPA OR 2.5 OR BETTER, WITH THE LAST SEMESTER GPA AT 2.0 OR BETTER. - D. During a subsequent year, the Credits and Admissions Committee, in consultation with relevant faculty and other committees, will create an Admissions Index (based on postsecondary academic performance) for this category of applicants.

-Applicants transferring with fewer than 36 transferable baccalaureate level hours must submit a high school transcript, ACT scores, and transcripts from all colleges and universities attended and meet the minimum AI requirement established for freshmen.
+Applicants transferring with fewer than 24 transferable baccalaureate level hours must submit a high school transcript, ACT scores, and transcripts from all colleges and universities attended and meet the minimum AI requirement established for freshmen.
 If the student graduated from high school in 1987 or after, the high school curriculum requirements for students admitted to the freshman class must also be met.